-TL;DR: Building a custom coding agent?
-We’ve released instrumentation packages for the claude-agent-sdk in both Python and TypeScript.
-Both SDKs use a tiny, transparent Rust proxy to capture every prompt, tool call, and latency metric from the Claude Code process locally and efficiently.
+TL;DR Building an agent with Claude Agent SDK?
+We've released instrumentation packages for the claude-agent-sdk in both Python and TypeScript.
+Both use a tiny, transparent Rust proxy (shipped inside the package, not a separate server) to capture every prompt, tool call, subagent trajectory, and latency metric from the Claude Code process.
+No extra dependencies or infrastructure.
+Get started now.

 The Challenge